aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 ## Build and Upload Docker Image to ECR

-We need to pakcage TensorFlow, TensorPack and Horovod in a Docker image and upload the image to Amazon ECR.
+We need to package TensorFlow, TensorPack and Horovod in a Docker image and upload the image to Amazon ECR.
 To that end, in ```container/build_tools``` directory in this project, customize for AWS region and execute: ```./build_and_push.sh``` shell script.
 This script creates and uploads the required Docker image to Amazon ECR in your default AWS region.

 ## Create EKS Persistent Volume for EFS